River Itchen, Hampshire

 The River Itchen in Hampshire, England, rises to the south of New Alresford and flows 26 mi to meet Southampton Water below the Itchen Bridge.
 The Itchen Navigation was constructed in the late 17th and early 18th centuries to enable barges to reach Winchester from Southampton Docks, but ceased to operate in the mid-19th century and is largely abandoned today.

 The river is one of the world's premier chalk streams for fly fishing, amenable to dry fly or nymphing.
 The local chalk aquifer has excellent storage and filtration and the river has long been used for drinking water.
 Watercress thrives in its upper reaches.

 Much of the river from its source to Swaythling is classified as a 748.5 ha biological Site of Special Scientific Interest (SSSI), and a Special Area of Conservation, of which the 9 ha Hockley Meadows nature reserve is a part.
 The Itchen estuary is part of the separate Lee-on-The Solent to Itchen Estuary SSSI.

+In March 2026 a capybara escaped from Marwell Zoo was spotted resting on the banks of the river near Twyford.